jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

     (i) accept terms of employment; or
     (ii) comply with demands made by the employer.
 (2) In this Act, to lock out means to become a party to a lockout.

+### 82AA Meaning of partial strike and specified pay deduction
+In this Act,—
+  - **partial strike** means a strike in which the employees who are party to the strike do one or both of the following:
+    (a) continue to perform some work for their employer or employers during the strike instead of wholly discontinuing their employment during the strike, and includes, without limitation,—
+      (i) a partial discontinuance of work through a refusal or failure to accept engagement for work that forms part of the employees’ normal duties:
+      (ii) a reduction in the employees’ normal performance of work, normal output, or normal rate of work:
+    (b) break their employment agreement, whether or not the act involves any reduction in the employees’ normal duties, normal performance of work, normal output, or normal rate of work
+  - **specified pay deduction** means a deduction—
+    (a) made, or to be made, from an employee’s salary or wages in accordance with section 95A; and (b) calculated—
+      (i) in accordance with section 95C(1) and (2); or (ii) by imposing a flat rate of 10% under section 95C(3).

 **Lawfulness of strikes and lockouts**